-ASME Y14.35M allows for changes to be made to drawings by adding and crossing out information on a drawing or by creating a new drawing revision.
+ASME Y14.35M and the later ASME Y14.35 standard allows for changes to be made to drawings by adding and crossing out information on a drawing or by creating a new drawing revision.

 The ASME drawing standards state that new drawings can be recorded as a new revision letter or as a new drawing number that supersedes the old one.
 The replaced drawing will be modified to note “replaced with change by drawing 1234567”.
 This ensures configuration management and product verification is handled correctly.

 The first version of a drawing is identified by a revision dash “-“.
 After that, revision letters are used.
 Revision letters can be a single letter up to multiple letters.